astro-reactive/astro-reactive/CONTRIBUTING.md

 # Hi, explorer! 🚀
 Thanks for checking out the Astro Reactive Library!
 Welcome to a new adventure.

-We are trying to build a new library of components and utilities for building reactive user interfaces with [Astro](https://astro.build).
+This is a library of components and utilities for building reactive user interfaces with [Astro](https://astro.build)--a modern web framework.

 There's a lot of opportunity to contribute.
 A good start will be to understand what Astro is, and how to set up a basic Astro project.
 For this, the [Astro website](https://astro.build) and [documentation](https://docs.astro.build/en/getting-started/) are good places to start.